-Voting: Each member will have one vote with the Chair having a second and casting vote, if required.
+Quorum: A quorum shall be four members including: The Chair or at least one other Non-Executive Director At least one from either Chief People Officer or Director of Nursing and Midwifery Chief Operating Officer or their Deputy Either Staff Side Chair or Medical Staff Committee representative Voting: Each member will have one vote with the Chair having a second and casting vote, if required.
 Should a vote be necessary a decision will be determined by a simple majority.
-Attendance: a.
-Members Members will be required to attend a minimum of 50% of all meetings. b.
-Officers Ordinarily the Deputy Director of Finance will attend all meetings.
-Other executive directors and officers of the Trust will be invited to attend the meeting as appropriate when an issue relating to their area of operation or responsibility is being discussed.
-Frequency: Meetings shall be held at least 5 times per year.
-Additional meetings may be arranged if required, to support the effective functioning of the Trust.
+Attendance: e.
+Members Members will be required to attend a minimum of 75% of all meetings. f.
+Officers HR & OD Senior Team, Education Governance Chair, and a representative from the Nursing & Midwifery Board shall normally attend meetings.
+Members may send a nominated representative to attend meetings on their behalf when they are not available, provided they are sufficiently senior and have the authority to make decisions.
+Other executive directors, officers and staff of the Trust will be invited to attend the meeting as appropriate when an issue relating to their area of operation or responsibility is being discussed.
+Representatives from partner organisations or other external bodies may be invited to attend as appropriate.
+Such representatives will not have voting rights.
+Frequency: Meetings shall be held at least 4 times per year.
+Additional meetings may be arranged from time to time, if required, to support the effective functioning of the Trust.
 Authority: The Committee is authorised by the Board to investigate any activity within its Terms of Reference.
 It is authorised to seek any information it requires from any employee and all employees are directed to cooperate with any request made by the Committee.

-The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of outsiders with relevant experience and expertise if it considers this necessary, subject always to compliance with Trust delegated authorities.
-The Committee is authorised to approve those policies and procedures for matters within its areas responsibility.
-Accountability and reporting arrangements: The Finance, Performance and Business Development Committee will be accountable to the Board of Directors.
-A Chair's Report will be submitted to the next following Board of Directors for assurance (see Appendix 1).
-Approved minutes will be made available to all Board members.
+The Committee is authorised by the Board to obtain outside legal or other independent professional advice and to secure the attendance of representatives from partner organisations or other external bodies or organisations with relevant experience and expertise if it considers this necessary, subject always to compliance with Trust delegated authorities.
+Accountability and reporting arrangements: The Putting People First Committee will be accountable to the Board of Directors.
+A Chair's Report will be submitted to the subsequent Board of Directors for assurance.
+Approved minutes will be made available to all Board members upon request.
+Approved chairs reports will also be circulated to members of the Audit Committee.
 The Committee will report to the Board annually on its work and performance in the preceding year.
-Trust standing orders and standing financial instructions apply to the operation of the Finance, Performance and Business Development Committee.

-Reporting Committees and Groups The sub committees/groups listed below are required to submit the following information to the Committee: a) Chairs Report; and b) an Annual Report setting out the progress they have made and future developments.
-The following sub committees/groups will report directly to the Committee: • Information Governance Committee • Turnaround and Transformation Committee • Emergency Planning Resilience & Response Committee • Digital Hospital Sub-Committee Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
+Trust standing orders and standing financial instructions apply to the operation of the Putting People First Committee.
+Reporting Committees and Groups The sub committees/groups listed below are required to submit the following information to the Committee: a) Chairs Report; b) an Annual Report setting out the progress they have made and future developments; c) Terms of reference The following sub committees/groups will report directly to the Committee: Diversity & Inclusion Committee Health & Wellbeing Committee Partnership Forum Nursing & Midwifery Professional Forum Educational Governance Committee Joint Local Negotiating Committee

+Monitoring effectiveness: The Committee will undertake an annual review of its performance against its duties in order to evaluate its achievements.
 Review: These terms of reference will be reviewed at least annually by the Committee.
-Reviewed by Finance, Performance & Business Development Committee: 26 March 2018 Approved by Board of Directors: 6 April 2018 Review date: March 2019 Document owner: Colin Reid, Trust Secretary Tel: 0151 702 4033
+Reviewed by Putting People First Committee: 20 April 2020 Approved by Board of Directors: 7 May 2020 Review date: March 2021 Document owner: Mark Grimshaw, Trust Secretary Email: mark.grimshaw@lwh.nhs.uk Tel: 0151 702 4033